 The Company's Hong Kong subsidiaries are subject to Hong Kong Profits Tax.
 In addition, whilst the Company and Elitel Limited, a direct wholly-owned subsidiary of the Company, are incorporated in the Cayman Islands, they are considered as having a presence in Hong Kong for tax purpose since they are primarily managed and controlled in Hong Kong.
 Accordingly, they are subject to tax on an entity basis on income arising in or derived from Hong Kong.
-The provision for Hong Kong Profits Tax for 2018 is calculated at 16.5% (2017: 16.5%) of the estimated assessable profits for the year.
-No provision for Hong Kong Profits Tax has been made for the year ended 31 December 2018 (2017: Nil) as the Group's operations in Hong Kong had tax losses brought forward to offset estimated assessable profits for the year.
+The provision for Hong Kong Profits Tax for 2019 is calculated at 16.5% (2018: 16.5%) of the estimated assessable profits for the year.
+No provision for Hong Kong Profits Tax has been made for the year ended 31 December 2019 (2018: Nil) as the Group's operations in Hong Kong sustained a loss for taxation purpose during the year, while it had tax losses brought forward to offset estimated assessable profits in prior year.

-(ii) Overseas tax
+(ii) Tax outside Hong Kong

-Taxation for overseas subsidiaries is charged at the appropriate current rates of taxation ruling in the relevant countries.
+Taxation for subsidiaries outside Hong Kong is charged at the appropriate current rates of taxation ruling in the relevant countries.